DamSenton/Travel-Japan-Master/README.md

 - All of the code for this project was written by myself, with the exception of the animations for the Gallery Images, in which I took inspiration from CoreLangs.com.
 This code is free to use for learning purposes.

+* A small amount of JavaScript was used for my booking form, which allows a modal to be shown to th euser upon the form's completion.
+This code was taken from CodePen.Io's user Hana Piers, so credit's to her for the help.

 ### Media

 - The hero image, the main content backgrounds and the 'Book Now' form background were taken from Google using the 'Advanced Image Search' to ensure no copyright infringment occurred.